hackerharker/Plant-Visually/README.md

 Hybrid Python Application and Data Visualization Project Proposal

-Note: to use application login with the username "plant_lover1" and the password "achillea".
+NOTE: to use application login with the username "plant_lover1" and the password "achillea".

 Project Description